wongwh2002/CS2113TeamProject/docs/DeveloperGuide.md

 new lists would be created
 Wiagi then takes in user input via the UI class, then parse and executes the command through the parser class.
 The related output is printed through the UI class.
 At the end of the run, or when the user exits the application, Wiagi will save the lists.
-Now lets delve deeper into some of these classes used for the programme below.
+Now let's delve deeper into some of these classes used for the programme below.

 #### EntryType Class